commercetools/sphere-node-product-csv-sync/README.md

 - customerGroupName
 - channel

+#### Numbers

+Natural numbers are supported.
+Negative numbers are prepended with a minus (e.g. `-7`).

+> Please note that the there is no space allowed between the minus symbol and the digit

 #### Images

 In the `images` column you can define a list of urls for each variant separated by `;`: